qutip/qutip/doc/guide/dynamics/dynamics-master.rst

-The matrix-form solver supports all the same features as the standard solver, including time-dependent Hamiltonians and collapse operators, expectation value feedback, and all available ODE integrators.
+The matrix-form solver supports all the same features as the standard solver, including time-dependent Hamiltonians and collapse operators, expectation value feedback, and most available ODE integrators.